-The second phase of the process involved a series of roundtable planning sessions clustered in four themes; Our Places, Our Livelihoods, Our Homes, and Our Well-being.
-These sessions worked with the key issues and information collected in the first phase to formulate possible action plans and strategies (emerging directions) projects and programs (refer to the Community Engagement report in Appendices).
-Additional roundtables were held with Post-Secondary education institutions (convened by Vancouver Community College), BIA's, Urban Development Institute, Heritage Vancouver and other stakeholder partners.
-Two main public Emerging Directions Events and five more focus sessions were held on the Emerging Directions of the LAPP, followed by smaller public outreach events to obtain input from the public.
-An online questionnaire and comment questionnaire were available for additional input (a total of 318 submissions were received - refer to the Community Engagement Feedback Questionnaire Report in the appendices).
-These roundtable planning sessions, public outreach events amounted to more than 80 meetings and 12 workshops (see Figure 4.4).
-Public input on the draft local area plan was also received at outreach sessions held in all neighbourhoods.
+The second phase of the process involved a series of roundtable planning sessions clustered in four themes: Our Places, Our Livelihoods, Our Homes, and Our Well-being.
+These sessions worked with the key issues and information collected in the first phase to formulate possible action plans and strategies (emerging directions) projects and programs (refer to the Community Engagement Report).
+Additional roundtables were held with post-secondary education institutions (convened by Vancouver Community College), BIAs, Urban Development Institute, Heritage Vancouver and other stakeholder partners.
+Two main public emerging directions events and five more focus sessions were held on the emerging directions of the LAPP, followed by smaller public outreach events to obtain input from the public.
+An online and hard copy questionnaire were available for additional input (a total of 318 submissions were received - refer to the Community Engagement Feedback Questionnaire Report) More than 80 meetings and 12 workshops were held during this phase. (see Figure 4.5).
+Public input on the draft plan was also received at outreach sessions held in all neighbourhoods.